Katie10sfeldt/githubTest/javascript.md

 More shorthand, if we just want to add 1 over and over again, every time we input myVar:
 `myVar ++`
 This will return a number at an increase of 1 each time.
 This works for `myVar --` as well

+## Day 10 - Logging to the Console

+To write a variable to the document (which would be the webpage you are writing for) perform the following:

+1. Define your variable.
+2. Type `document.write(myVar)` whatever the myVar may stand for.

+- This particular method will show the value of myVar in the document.

+The most common way to write code is to write it to the console.
+To do that:

+1. Define the variable.
+2. Type `console.log(myVar)`

+- This particular method will show the value of myVar in the console.

+For both `document.write()` and `console.log` it can perform math functions.